ArhanChaudhary/NAND/README.md

 ### GeneticAlgorithm

-Believe it or not, out of the many, *many* different components of NAND, this program single-handedly took the longest to develop!
+Believe it or not, out of the many, *many* different components of NAND, this single-handedly took the longest to develop!

 This program is a creature simulation that utilizes simple machine learning.
-It follows this excellent artificial intelligence coded series (parts <a href="https://www.youtube.com/watch?v=VnwjxityDLQ">one</a> and <a href="https://www.youtube.com/watch?v=BOZfhUcNiqk">two</a>) from <a href="https://www.youtube.com/@CodeBullet">Code Bullet</a>.
+It follows an artificial intelligence coded series (parts <a href="https://www.youtube.com/watch?v=VnwjxityDLQ">one</a> and <a href="https://www.youtube.com/watch?v=BOZfhUcNiqk">two</a>) from <a href="https://www.youtube.com/@CodeBullet">Code Bullet</a>.
 Make sure to check his channel out, he makes some really cool stuff!

 [Video demo of the Genetic Algorithm program](https://github.com/ArhanChaudhary/ArhanChaudhary/assets/57512390/c0ecf5e9-26d0-4367-a1a9-0ed2ebc4098d)

 Simply explained:

 Every dot has its own "brain" of acceleration vectors, and they evolve to reach a goal through natural selection.
 Every generation, dots that "die" closer to the goal are more likely to be selected as the parents for the next generation.
-Closeness isn't determined by the distance formula but rather a directional [Breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search) :).
 Reproduction inherently causes some of the brain to mutate, effectively simulating natural evolution.

 Nevertheless, there is much to be desired.
-Due to performance, the only factor dots use to evolve is the death closeness to the goal, consequently leaving the natural selection algorithm with a low entropy.
+Due to performance, the only factor dots use to evolve is their closeness to the goal upon death, endowing the natural selection algorithm with a low entropy.
 Due to memory usage, there are smaller than satisfactory limits on the number of dots and the sizes of their brains.
 Lastly, due to technical complexity, re-placing obstacles during the simulation does not guarantee that the dots will have large enough brains to reach the goal.
 Brain sizes are only determined at the beginning of the program.

 I've used a myriad of optimization techniques to snake around the following hardware restrictions and make this possible:
 - NAND has a limited ROM memory space, meaning the program won't compile if there's too much code.
 In fact, the final version of this program uses 99.2% of the instruction memory space.